Westward Housing, Peacock Place

 Kensa carried out extensive survey work and heat loss calculations before specifying a micro district ground source heat network solution.
 This innovative system architecture, pioneered by Kensa, features an individual ground source heat pump in each flat linked to a communal ground array.
 The flats at Peacock Place are served in groups of two with a shared single borehole between them, with additional boreholes for the communal corridors, breakout area and guest bedroom respectively.

-This communal approach reduced drilling costs and also made the project eligible for the Non Domestic Renewable Heat Incentive (RHI), giving Westward Housing the opportunity to receive quarterly payments from the Government for 20 years.
+This communal approach reduced drilling costs and also made the project eligible for the Non Domestic Renewable Heat Incentive (RHI – this scheme has closed), giving Westward Housing the opportunity to receive quarterly payments from the Government for 20 years.
 It also ensures that each property can use their own preferred energy supplier and pay only for the heat they use, rather than more common communal systems where it becomes necessary to meter for payment which is more complicated for both the landlord and tenant.

 To create the micro heat network, 15 boreholes were drilled on site to a maximum depth of 104m.
 Extensive design and survey work was conducted prior to the drillers arriving on site, with historical borehole logs being consulted along with information from the British Geological Society.
 Ground conditions were found to be as expected with alluvium and river bed deposits to a depth of 10m at which point the conditions changed to sandstone and mudstone which continued to depth.